Christmas Around the World–Spain

 Yes!

-Here He is still
+Here He is still…always standing so near.

 Though we were not present to witness